plforacle/heatwave-quickstart/manage-mds/manage-mds.md

 # Manage HeatWave Standard DB System

+## Introduction

+In  this lab you will use the Console to manage your MySQL HeatWqave DB system.

 ## Task 1: Start, Stop, or Reboot MySQL Database System

 1. Click the **Navigation Menu** in the upper-left corner, navigate to **Databases**, and select **DB Systems**.